For the purposes of understanding these principles, consider the following:

 Edification is beneficial because it is primarily about improvement and building.
 If what’s being consumed is detrimental or doesn’t help to improve and build, it’s not consumed and alternatives are sought.

-It’s ignorance of long-term effects on the consumer.
+It’s ignorant of long-term effects on the consumer.

 It only uses consumption to better the consumer.